The Rock Enrichment Academy LLC Handbook

 - Cheating and bullying will not be tolerated and may result in dismissal from the program.

-- Any accidents should be reported immediately to available teacher or director.
+- Any accidents should be reported immediately to the available teacher or campus lead.

 - We are not equipped to handle children with any other severe special needs and/or behavior problems.